privacy-scaling-explorations/maze/maze-cli/README.md

 You can instead choose to download a file with different max. constraints.

-> `tau` value used for commitment scheme in individual plonk proofs must be same as the one used in commitment scheme of aggregation circuit.
+> Note that `tau` value used in `common reference string (CRS)` of commitment scheme in individual plonk proofs must be same as the one used in commitment scheme of aggregation circuit.

 ### 3. Run plonk setup